Basant18/Devlopers-Connect-Project/README.md

 In this project Developers can connect with their fellow developer friends and share their experience, can chat and share their social site links to view each others work

 Back End of My Minor Project which is in NodeJS,ReactJS and MongoDB.

+This project was made with reference to videos of Brad Traversy.